farajabien/monee/.mycontext/01-prd.md

 ## **Launch Plan**

 - Build as a **Progressive Web App (PWA)** using Next.js and shadcn.
-- Use **Firebase** for realtime sync, authentication, and notifications.
+- Use **InstantDB** for realtime sync, authentication, and data storage.
 - TikTok content & UGC focused on:

   - “The 2-minute evening money check ritual”